joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-10-11-doppelganger.md

 layout: post
 published: true
 title: Doppelganger Standoff
-subtitle: You're being stalked by a replica who's twice as fast and a genius at occluding themselves behind light poles.
+subtitle: You're being stalked by a replica who's twice as fast and a genius at hiding behind light poles.
 Where could they be?
 tags: "geometry scaling"
 date: 2021/10/11
 ---